 Check radiators are working properly.
 Do they have cold spots at the top of the radiator?
 If yes, there is probably air trapped in the radiator which needs to be bled.
-This is a relatively simple job but needs care, a radiator key and a cloth.
+This is a relatively simple job but needs care.
 You can easily see how to do this on the internet.
-The following picture indicates this radiator needs bleeding because air is trapped at the top of the radiator.

 Make sure you check the pressure of your heating system afterwards.
 There is usually a pressure gauge on or close to the boiler.
 If it's too low, you can increase it using the filling valve/tap connected to your boiler until the pressure is back in the 'green'.
 This is usually somewhere between 1.0 and 1.5 bar.
 If you're unsure, there should be instructions in your boiler's manual.
 If you are not confident to do this yourself, get a professional to help as sometimes water can gush out!